cabforum/code-signing/docs/CSBR.md

 ### 4.10.1 Operational characteristics

-[EDITOR: We might need to keep these entries even after the expiration of Code Signing or Timestamping Certificates]
+[EDITOR: Section 7.2 requires CRL entries to remain for 10y after the expiration of a Code Signing or a Timestamping Certificates.
+It is too risky to import this statement from the TLS BRs.
+Must be consistent for OCSP.]

 Revocation entries on a CRL or OCSP Response MUST NOT be removed until after the Expiry Date of the revoked Certificate.